gurrier/localvolts/README.md

   nmi_id: "1234567890" #Ignore trailing checksum digit on Localvolts bill and dashboard

-You may need to restart Home Asistant to get it working.
+You may need to restart Home Assistant to get it working.
-Look for a new sensor named "sensor.costsFlexUp"
+Look for a new sensor named "sensor.costsFlexUp" in Home Assistant to verify it worked

-You can create actions that orchestrate your smart appliances now knowing what electricity cost you will incur with Localvolts
+Now you can create actions that orchestrate your smart appliances based on what electricity cost you will incur with Localvolts